 1. Baby Blue (B2CEfE)

-- Pastel blue is a combination of primary color blue, tinted with white.
+Pastel blue is a combination of the primary color blue, tinted with white.

 2. Baby Pink (FFD1DC)

-- Pastel pink is a combination of primary color red, tinted with white.
+Pastel pink is a combination of the primary color red, tinted with a lot of white.

 3. Coral (FDA487)

-- Coral is a combination of primary colors yellow and red, mixed with white.
+Coral is a combination of the primary colors yellow and red, mixed with white.

 4. Lilac (C8A2C8)

-- Lilac is a combination of primary colors red and blue with a big splash of white.
+Lilac is a combination of the primary colors red and blue with a big splash of white.

 5. Mauve (B784A7)

-Mauve makes for an excellent lipstick, in case you were wondering.
+This pastel shade is great for everything from a lipstick color to an eye-catching color for packaging design.
 It’s unique in the pastel repertoire because it’s got a bit of a sultry edge (something pastels are not typically known for), depending on how it’s used.

-This shade of pale green is so dreamy.
+This shade of pale green is extra dreamy.
 It’s reminiscent of vintage jewelry, as a color commonly used in the forties, fifties, and sixties.
-There are also associations with this shade from the fantastical movie Wizard of Oz’s Emerald Isle.

 7. Lemon (FDFD96)